 Cult of Mac’s buyback program pays more

-As we enter upgrade season, we’ve teamed up with a U.S. recycling company to offer what we believe is the highest-paying buyback program right here at buyback.cultofmac.com.
+As we enter upgrade season, we’ve teamed up with a U.S. recycling company to offer what we believe is the perfect combination of highest-paying and easiest-to-use buyback program right here at buyback.cultofmac.com.

-We are confident that in almost every case, we can offer more cash than big-name trade-in companies like Gazelle, Amazon, Walmart, Best Buy, NextWorth and Gamestop.
-See the charts below, which compare trade-in prices for iPhones in “good” condition, as well as broken iPhones.
+We are confident that in almost every case, we can offer more cash than big-name trade-in companies like Gazelle.
+See the charts below, which compare trade-in prices for iPhones in “good” condition, as well as iPhones with broken screens.

 But don’t just take our word for it.
 MacRumors recently conducted it’s own independent price comparison, and came to the same conclusion.
 In most cases, our partner (MyPhones Unlimited) bested the competition by a healthy margin.